Copyright © University of Cambridge. All rights reserved.

 Why do this problem?

-offers a good chance for pupils to develop concepts surrounding triangles, including their areas.
-It is an engaging activity which allows pupils to work in twos and have fruitful disussions.
+offers a good chance to develop concepts surrounding triangles, including their areas.
+It is an engaging activity which allows pupils to work in twos and to have fruitful disussions.

 As we all learn in different ways it would be good to allow learners to explore this activity with a number of aids at their disposal, for example:

 - Nail boards with elastic bands